catalyst-cooperative/pudl/README.rst

 Now that you have a live database, we can easily work with it using a variety of tools, including Python, pandas dataframes, and `Jupyter Notebooks <https://jupyter.org>`__.
-This command will start up a local Jupyter notebook server, and open a notebook of PUDL usage examples:
+This command will start up a local Jupyter notebook server, and open a notebook containing some simple PUDL usage examples, which is distributed with the Python package, and deployed into your
+workspace:

 .. code-block:: console